-Dalriada was appointed following a tender exercise run by TPR and Dalriada is subject to ongoing oversight by TPR.
+Dalriada was appointed following a tender exercise by TPR and Dalriada is subject to ongoing oversight by TPR.

-Dalriada's costs are calculated using a blended charging rate that sits well below its standard market rates.
+Dalriada's costs (both for ongoing management and with regard to action around recovery of funds) are calculated using a blended charging rate that sits well below its standard market rates.
 Its legal advisers operate similarly.

-As commented above, Dalriada, as a professional Independent Trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved.
+As commented above, Dalriada, as a professional Independent Trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
 Dalriada's administration processes are independently audited and accredited under AAF 01/06 and AAF 02/07.